VasilisAthanasiou/MAS-Taxi/README.md

 ##Actions

 ---
-### Conscious
 - MOVE (UP, DOWN, LEFT, RIGHT)
-- INTERACT (PICK, PLACE) - Pick up and place client
+- INTERACT (PICK, PLACE) - Pick up and place client (NOT IMPLEMENTED)
-### Unconscious
-- SEE (3x3 Kernel)

->Conscious actions cost 1 point.
-Unconscious actions are free.
 ##Beliefs

 ---
-- Agent doesn't know where the walls are initially.
+- Agent has a graph representation of the world in its knowledge base
 - Agent learns of clients location via messages from environment.
-- Agent remembers previous best paths to goals (Hard to implement.
-May not implement).

 ##Desires

 ---
-- Find client / Pick up on empty cell (-10)
+- Find client / Pick up on empty cell
-- Deliver client (+20) / Place client to wrong location (-10)
+- Deliver client
-- Don't crash on wall / Crashing on a wall costs (-100)
+- Don't crash on wall

 ##Intentions

 ---
 - ACT
-  (Perform conscious actions)
+  (Perform actions)
-- THINK
+- PLAN
-  (Compute optimal path for goal)
+  (Compute optimal path for goal using A* Algorithm)